Here are all the winners from the Grammys 2022 – rolling list

 Gretchen Parlato – ‘Flor’

-Esperanza Spalding – ‘Songwrights Apothecary Lab’
+Esperanza Spalding – ‘Songwrights Apothecary Lab’ – winner

 Best Jazz Instrumental Album